 Paint is obtained by blending and mixing of various pigments.
 The colour of the paint depends on the pigment concentration.
-It even protect the paint after application on surface as a film.
-This film alter the paint life and quality to withstand heat and light radiation.
-Along with pigment, drying oil is used to allow pigment to be dispersed in paint mixture homogeneously it is called as vehicle.
-It helps the pigment to form as film.
+It even protects the paint after application on the surface as a film.
+This film alters the paint life and quality to withstand heat and light radiation.
+Along with pigment, drying oil is used to allow the pigment to be dispersed in paint mixture homogeneously it is called a vehicle.
+It helps the pigment to form a film.
 Well with the action of roller coating, spraying, dipping and brushing will help to apply paint on a surface.

-The paints properties are changed when driers are add.
+The paints properties are changed when driers are added.
 It changes the viscosity and thickening of the paint.
 It also promotes film formation uniformly.

 Types of paints available are